make-demo-learn-math/make-demo-learn-math.github.io/doc/Outline.md

     as the last 3 parameters
 - Quaternion SLERP
   - as with our 2D method, LERP is a good approximation
-  - used in character animation for body joints, robotics for mechanical joints, aerospace for attitude control, bioinformatics for measuring RMSD, etc.
+  - used in character animation for body joints (Shoemake), robotics for mechanical joints, aerospace for attitude control, bioinformatics for measuring RMSD, etc.
-  - further reading: unit dual quaternion for representing rotation AND translation (a.k.a. rigid motion)
+  - further reading: unit dual quaternion for representing rotation AND translation (a.k.a. rigid motion) also used in character animation (Kavan et al) and robotics
   - CUE (re-)share link to live demo

 # Summary (Description)